 Members join the Society by application and payment of dues.
 Life members contribute to an endowment fund, or the Society makes the contribution as an award, which thereafter pays the annual dues for the life member.
 Emeritus membership (dues free) is awarded, upon application, to retired persons who have reached age sixty-five and who have been Society members continuously for twenty years or more.
 Corresponding memberships are honorary awards, conferred by election on distinguished non-U.S. plant biologists.
 Postdoctoral associate memberships are open to persons who have received their doctorates and are employed as postdoctoral associates.
 Graduate student memberships are for those pursuing a degree in the field at the graduate level.
 Undergraduate student memberships are open to students actively pursuing degrees in plant biology or a related science.
 Patrons make single, unrestricted contributions to the Society; sustaining members make annual contributions.
 The specific requirements, including the amount of dues, for membership in the several classifications and the entitlements of membership shall be published by the headquarters office in the annual directory of members.

-All individual members, except sustaining members, have the following rights: to vote in all elections except those restricted to sections of the Society; to be nominated for and to be elected to any office or committee; to be appointed to and to serve on committees; to serve as an official representative of the Society.
+All individual members, except patrons and sustaining members, have the following rights: to vote in all elections except those restricted to sections of the Society; to be nominated for and to be elected to any office or committee; to be appointed to and to serve on committees; and to serve as an official representative of the Society.
 The right to serve the Society is restricted to members and employees, and is subject to such qualifications or requirements as may be established for an office or committee by the council and approved by the board of directors.

 Article IV: Sections of the Society